nlpsandbox/location-annotator-example/README.md

        curl -fO https://nlpsandbox.github.io/nlpsandbox-schemas/physical-address-annotator/latest/openapi.yaml

 3. Re-run the OpenAPI generator using the same command that you have used to generated the initial server stub.
-If you are using Python, you can use the following command that we have defined in *package.json*.

        npm run generate:server openapi.yaml